-ANNEX 2 - Conditions consisten with the operating schedule
+ANNEX 2 - Conditions consistent with the operating schedule

 Staff Training

-All staff responsible for selling alcohol shall receive induction and/or refresher training
+All staff responsible for selling alcohol will receive induction and/or refresher training

 (at least annually) commensurate with their role and responsibilities in relation to the